strapi/strapi/docs/3.0.0-beta.x/advanced/customize-admin.md

 NODE_ENV=production npm run build
 ```

 This will replace the folder's content located at `./build`.
-Visit http://localhost:1337/admin/ to make sure your updates have been taken in account.
+Visit http://localhost:1337/admin/ to make sure your updates have been taken into account.

 ---